lijingcheng/FMDBHelper/README.md

 ```

-query data from the table and initialize the model object
+Query data from the table and initialize the model object

 ``` objc
 NSDictionary *result = [FMDBHelper queryById:@"a1b2c3d4e5" from:[User tableName]];